steven-martin/node-twitter-headlines/README.md

 Twitter Headlines allows you to take this feature a step further by combining multiple lists and adding additional 'rules' to ensure you a get a news stream of only the content you want to see.

-Twitter Headlines then produces simple JSON payloads, which you to use in your own websites and applications.
+Twitter Headlines then produces simple JSON objects, which you to use in your own websites and applications.

 ## Installation